 The trees found outside of Najar’s studio served as the inspiration for one of his most sought-after images.
 As the seasons changed, Najar witnessed the tree transforming from green leaves in the spring to the barren branches of winter.

-In paintings straddling the line between fantasy and reality, Najar depicts all four season on a single tree, expertly diving it with its reflection in the water.
+In paintings straddling the line between fantasy and reality, Najar depicts all four seasons on a single tree, expertly diving it with its reflection in the water.
 The artist, in his instinctive fashion, realized a tree’s transformation mirrored the way a person can change over time.

 “Sometimes we have a title—I am a man, I have this job—but we are not just the title, we can be many things,” Najar says.

 To add a work by David Najar to your collection, attend one of our exciting online auctions or contact one of our gallery consultants at (800) 521-9654 ext.
 4 during business hours or email email@example.com for inquiries after hours.